margauxdelaf/quiz_game_MargauxDelafosse_CDFO2/README.md

 Steps:

-Check your Python version by typing python --version in terminal/cmd prompt.
+Check your Python version by typing

+    ```bash
+    python --version

+in terminal/cmd prompt.
 If version is python 3.x you can continue.
-If version is python 2.x, try: python3 --version.
+If version is python 2.x, try:

+    ```bash
+    python3 --version.

 If you receive a version replace 'python' with 'python3' for the rest of these instructions below.

-Start the game: type python(3) question.py
+Start the game: type

+    ```bash
+    python(3) question.py

 The game will run in the terminal.
 Answer the first question - whether you want to start the game.
 Select (a) Start the game (b) Exit.